shiny-spoon/protect/README.md

     WebhookListener->>GitHub: Return HTTP Status OK for Webhook
 ```

-When a new repository is created in GitHub, GitHub can send a notice of that event to a specfied URL.
+When a new repository is created in GitHub, GitHub can send a notice of that event to a specified URL.
 Sending that event is called a Webhook, and the URL we are sending to is called an HTTP Listener, or Webhook Listener.

 In this implementation, the Webhook Listener is a Node.js application.